Reasons to study this course

 15% assessment of your practical performances, as either a coach or a performer and 15% written project (both sections are based on a selected activity of your choice)

 Range of career opportunities including sports development, sport science, coaching, physiotherapy, personal training or teaching.
-However, the course covers a diverse range of topics and when studied in conjunction with other subject can lead to a variety of career pathways.
+However, the course covers a diverse range of topics and when studied in conjunction with other subjects can lead to a variety of career pathways.
 Please note that this course is regarded as being scientifically robust and can be used as an alternative to Biology to access many medical-based careers.